Philanthropy

 Nora and her rescuedoodle are a registered team with Denver Pet Partners (DPP).
 DPP is dedicated to advancing the human-animal bond to improve the quality of life, benefit human-animal interaction and enhance animal-assisted intervention (AAI) services in Colorado.

 DPP teams visit schools, nursing homes, hospitals, workplaces, and special events bringing joy, laughter, and stress relief to our community.
-Oh, the heartwarming stories Nora has from these visits with her current pup, as well Bella who preceded her as a therapy assistance dog.
+Oh, the heartwarming stories Nora has from these visits with her current pup, Whiskey Girl, as well Bella Love who was her previous therapy assistance pup.

 Nora has volunteered with Habitat for Humanity since she was 18 years old.
 She has hung drywall, installed floors, mixed concrete, cleared debris... you get the idea.
 In addition to volunteering within the United States (Wisconsin, North Carolina, Illinois, and Colorado), she has volunteered for Habitat in Macedonia (see photo).